Critically Endangered Turtles That Might Disappear Forever

 Pyxis planicauda (Flat-tailed Tortoise)

-As an Amazon Associate, I earn from qualifying purchases.
-The flat-tailed tortoise is a small, critically endangered tortoise found only in Madagascar.
+Want to read this without the ads?
+I'll email you the full article, free, to keep.
+Email me this article The flat-tailed tortoise is a small, critically endangered tortoise found only in Madagascar.
 It’s best known for its unusually flat shell, which helps it hide under leaf litter.
-Its unique shape and limited range make it one of the rarest tortoises in the world.
-Scientific Classification…
+Its unique shape and limited range make…

 -